justanotherlad/Wolfram-Research-Diary/Day9.md

 > Played Chicken Scratch (developed by Mark) at night with Nik, Me and Antonia (on the same team) Vs Barbaba and Ahmed Elbanna.

-> Constructed a separate function for power representation.
+> Constructed a separate function for power representation (PowerForm) (3.30am night)

 &nbsp;